aarpon/obit_installer/README.md

-# obit_installer
+# openBIS Importer Toolset :: Installer

+The openBIS Importer toolset is a tightly integrated collection of tools that allows for the semi-automated, semi-unsupervised registration of annotated datasets into openBIS directly from the acquisition stations.

-The obit_installer downloads, configures and installs all client-side dependences of the openBIS Importer Toolset.
+The oBIT installer downloads, configures and installs all client-side dependences of the openBIS Importer Toolset.

 ## Instructions

-Run obit_installer.ps1 from Windows PowerShell (ISE) ad an administrator.
+Run `obit_installer.ps1` from Windows PowerShell (ISE) ad an administrator.

 ### Dependences